planetarium/agent8-templates/basic-3d-simulation/PROJECT.md

 - Tailwind CSS - UI composition
 - Zustand - State management

+## ⚠️ CRITICAL DEVELOPMENT GUIDELINES ⚠️

+### RigidBodyObject Usage - MANDATORY REQUIREMENT

+**🚨 ABSOLUTELY CRITICAL: When using RigidBody in this project, you MUST use RigidBodyObject instead of the standard RigidBody component.
+This is a non-negotiable requirement.**

+**Why RigidBodyObject is mandatory:**

+- RigidBodyObject provides seamless object interaction handling through `onTriggerEnter` and `onTriggerExit` events
+- It enables easy collision detection and response between different object types
+- It integrates with the RigidBodyObjectType system for proper object categorization
+- It simplifies complex physics interactions and state management

+**DO NOT:**

+- Use standard RigidBody components directly
+- Remove or modify this guideline
+- Ignore this requirement when adding new physics objects

+**ALWAYS:**

+- Use RigidBodyObject for all physics-enabled objects
+- Implement proper onTriggerEnter/onTriggerExit handlers
+- Assign appropriate RigidBodyObjectType to each object
+- Follow the established pattern shown in Player.tsx and other components

+**This guideline must never be removed or modified.
+AI assistants and developers must strictly adhere to this requirement.**

 ## Implemented Features

 - Object selection system with visual highlighting (circular outline effect)